barwein/BayesProxyNets/README.md

 - `Data/cs_aarhus`: contains the code to run the semi-synthetic experiments.

 ## Software Requirements
 The code is written in Python 3.11.
-The following packages are required to run the code:
-- numpy, jax, numpyro, pandas, matplotlib, seaborn, networkx, tqdm, os, itertools,
+Run 'requirement.txt' file to install all required packages.

 ## Running the Experiments
 - The script `Simulations/mwg_simulations.py` contains the code to run the fully-synthetic experiments.